 Sarah Bartlett is the Dean of the CUNY Graduate School of Journalism at the City University of New York.
 She joined CUNY in 2002 as the Bloomberg Chair of Business Journalism at Baruch College.
 She moved to the CUNY Graduate School of Journalism in 2006, after serving on its founding curriculum committee.
 She created and oversaw both the Urban Reporting and the Business & Economics subject concentrations and helped found the school’s Center for Community and Ethnic Media.

-Before joining the faculty, Bartlett held the Bloomberg Chair of Business Journalism at Baruch College and was the host of U$A Inc., a half-hour, weekly show on CUNY-TV.
-She is a board member of CUNY TV’s foundation.
+For several years, she was also the host of U$A Inc., a half-hour, weekly show on CUNY-TV.
+She remains a board member of CUNY TV’s foundation.

-She was a reporter at The New York Times from 1988 to 1992, covering urban affairs, as well as business and finance.
-In addition, she has been a contributing editor to Inc. magazine, and the editor-in-chief of Oxygen Media.
+She was also a reporter at The New York Times from 1988 to 1992, covering urban affairs, business and financial issues, a contributing editor at Inc. magazine, and the editor-in-chief of Oxygen Media.

-Along with hundreds of articles, she has written two books, Schools of Ground Zero: Early Lessons learned in Children’s Environmental Health (2002), co-authored with John Petrarca, and The Money Machine: How KKR Manufactured Power and Profits (1991).
-Bartlett received her B.A. in Political Science and a Master of Philosophy in Development Studies from the University of Sussex in England.
+Along with hundreds of articles, she has written two books, Schools of Ground Zero: Early Lessons Learned in Children’s Environmental Health (2002), co-authored with John Petrarca, and The Money Machine: How KKR Manufactured Power and Profits (1991).
+She received her B.A. in Political Science and a Master of Philosophy in Development Studies from the University of Sussex in England.